 Attack trees allow threats against system security to be modeled concisely in a graphical format to create a security risk assessment.
-The effectiveness of internet security, network security, banking system security, installation and personnel security may all be modeled using attack trees.
+The effectiveness of cyber security, network security, banking system security, automotive cybersecurity, installation and personnel security may all be modeled using attack trees.

-With the increased risk of terrorist attacks on homeland security, hacking attacks on computer systems and computer-based fraud on banking systems, AttackTree is an invaluable tool to system designers and security personnel.
+With the increased risk of terrorist attacks on homeland security, hacking attacks on computer systems and computer-based fraud on banking systems, AttackTree is an invaluable tool to system designers and security personnel for security assessment.

-AttackTree provides a method to model the threats against a system in a graphical easy-to-understand manner.
+AttackTree provides a method to model and report the threats against a system in a graphical easy-to-understand manner.
 If we understand the ways in which a system can be attacked, we can develop countermeasures to prevent those attacks achieving their goal.